Go to JCI Insight

 Abstract

-Typ515 (W515) mutations in the protein MPL are one of key driver mutations promoting BCR/ABL-negative myeloproliferative neoplasms (MPNs), but their effects on hematopoietic stem cells (HSCs) and MPN-related hematological abnormalities have not been studied in physiological contexts.
-Here, we established a MplW514L knock-in mouse model which largely mimics human MPLW515L mutation during hematopoiesis.
-The mutant mice developed an essential thrombocythemia (ET)-like MPN phenotypes, displaying excess megakaryopoiesis and thrombocytosis and progressive myelofibrosis.
-Mechanistically we observed that MplW514L-conditioned HSC compartment had a unique disease-initiating capacity however it did not exhibit a obvious advantage of competitive repopulation over wild-type control.
+Typ515 (W515) mutations in the protein MPL are one of the key driver mutations promoting BCR-ABL-negative myeloproliferative neoplasms (MPNs), but, to our knowledge, their effects on hematopoietic stem cells (HSCs) and MPN-related hematological abnormalities have not been studied in physiological contexts.
+Here, we established a MplW514L knock-in mouse model, which largely mimics human MPLW515L mutation during hematopoiesis.
+The mutant mice developed an essential thrombocythemia–like (ET-like) MPN phenotype, displaying excess megakaryopoiesis and thrombocytosis and progressive myelofibrosis.
+Mechanistically, we observed that the MplW514L-conditioned HSC compartment had a unique disease-initiating capacity; however, it did not exhibit a obvious advantage of competitive repopulation over the WT control.
 Notably, single-cell analysis and flow cytometry profiles support that MplW514L expression led to a significant expansion of megakaryocyte-biased stem cell fate within the HSC pool.
 Finally, JAK2 inhibitor treatment phenotypically alleviated the ET signs but failed to eliminate the disease-initiating HSCs.
-These findings underscore the etiology of physiological expression of MPLW515L mutation in HSCs, and also provide a valuable in vivo model to evaluate potential therapeutic options for patients with MPLW515L-positive MPN.
+These findings underscore the etiology of physiological expression of the MPLW515L mutation in HSCs and also provide a valuable in vivo model to evaluate potential therapeutic options for patients with MPLW515L-positive MPN.

 Graphical Abstract